 This started the ball rolling for me as I took my first steps into the world of contemporary art.

-My latest projects are about probing the subconscious and the void of existence.
+I probed the subconscious and the void of existence.
 Pretty heavy, right?
-It’s been a real voyage of discovery for me.
+It was a real voyage of discovery for me.
 My painting called ‘Panspermia’ (origins of life) saw me stumble into a realm that I’m not quite sure about.
 Every person who has seen this piece brings a different interpretation of what it means to them or what they see in it (which is what art is about, I know) – but this piece tends to take the average person deeper (either into fear, fascination or deep contemplation).
 This intrigues me because I believe everyone has their own Truth and brings their own meaning to life itself.
 I want to explore this ‘quantum soup’ type of art more and tap into this unseen realm of all possibility.
-I am also a self-empowerment author, columnist and radio presenter (for USA based Conscious Life News, South African conscious lifestyle digimag, Odyssey and Big Indie Giant Radio), so conscious awareness is a field that I’m greatly committed to.
+I am also a self-empowerment author, with several published works.
+I was a columnist and radio presenter for many years (for USA based Conscious Life News, South African conscious lifestyle digimag, Odyssey and Big Indie Giant Radio), so conscious awareness is a field that I’m greatly committed to.

-All of this new self-exploratory art has led me to my next solo exhibition called ’42’ which is going to be held at the magnificent Magpie Art Collective from 6th October (opening night) – 9th November 2018.
+All of this new self-exploratory art led me to my second solo exhibition called ’42’ (you can download the free catalogue here) which was held at the magnificent Magpie Art Collective 6th October (opening night) – 9th November 2018.
 The Magpie Art Collective are close to my heart as I love and am inspired by how they turn trash into treasure — something I try to teach at my tri-weekly art and craft classes at local youth upliftment center, Net vir Pret.

-What I hope to achieve from this new body of work is way out of my own comfort zone and I want to facilitate the viewer to explore their own limitations and/or expansion.
+This new body of work saw me step way out of my comfort zone and also tantalize the viewer to explore their own limitations and/or expansion.
 In a nutshell: I want every soul who sees the representations — of what I’m literally plucking out of the ether/matrix (or whatever else you want to call it) — to glean some sort of remembrance of who they really are; what their soul imprint is — a looking glass to the soul.
 I think we’re a species with amnesia (meaning we come into this life oblivious as to our past incarnations) and I want to ignite a sense of inner self exploration with my work — I want people to dig deep into their own psyche or akash and remember who they really are (which is, in my opinion, an immortal spirit with infinite capabilities stuck for a brief period of time in a corporeal body).
 I believe if we (humanity) are given a chance, we can unlock all our inherent capabilities and the mysteries of our own existence beyond this earthly realm.
 The scope is broad but the passion is lit!